The Variational InfoMax AutoEncoder: Related work

 \section{Related work}

-\paragraph{Autoencoder literature} Autoencoder models are one of the most used family of neural networks to extract features in an unsupervised way \citep{bengio2013representation}, and their relationship with Information Theory is well-established from the first unregularized autoencoders \citep{baldi1989neural}.
-The classical unregularized autoencoders, minimizing the reconstruction loss $\mathbb{E}_{p(x)}[\mathbb{E}_{q_\phi(z|x)} [-\log p_\theta(x|z)]]$, are maximizing an unbounded information, i.e. they are looking for a solution in the space $\tilde{\mathcal{P}}_\theta = \{p_\theta(x,z): p_\theta(x) = p(x)\}$.
-A solution in this wide space is good only to reconstruction performance because $Z$ contains all the possible information that can be stored in the space $\mathcal{Z}$, and is not robust to input noise \cite{vincent2008extracting}; but, as observed in \cite{grover2018uncertainty}, if $q_\phi(z|x)\sim \mathcal{N}(\mu(x), \sigma(x))$ the model $p_\theta(x|z)$ is robust to noise and is a Gaussian generator.
+\paragraph{Autoencoder literature} Autoencoder models are one of the most used family of neural networks to extract features in an unsupervised way \cite{bengio2013representation}, and their relationship with Information Theory is well-established from the first unregularised autoencoders \cite{baldi1989neural}.
+The classical unregularised autoencoders, minimising the reconstruction loss $\mathbb{E}_{p(x)}[\mathbb{E}_{q_\phi(z|x)} [-\log p_\theta(x|z)]]$, are maximising an unbounded information, i.e. they are looking for a solution in the space $\tilde{\mathcal{P}}_\theta = \{p_\theta: p_\theta(x) = p(x)\}$.
+In general, a solution in this wide space is good only for reconstruction performance because $Z$ contains all the possible information that can be stored in the space $\mathcal{Z}$, and is not robust to input noise \cite{vincent2008extracting}; but, as observed in \cite{grover2018uncertainty}, if $q_\phi(z|x)\sim \mathcal{N}(\mu(x), \sigma(x))$ the model $p_\theta(x|z)$ is robust to noise and is a Gaussian generator.
 In this context the uninformative issue is avoided, but the price to pay is the impossibility to sample directly from a prior $p(z)$ that is not defined; indeed, the model described in \cite{grover2018uncertainty} requires running relatively expensive Markov Chain to obtain samples.

-Many regularized models have been proposed, but the most well known is VAE, that minimizes the expected code length of communicating $x$.
-As we observed in the previous sections, it is not guaranteed that this method finds a useful representation, and in the second section we illustrated two principal ways to improve VAE.

-The objective \eqref{VIM} was derived independently in \citep{tolstikhin2017wasserstein} and \citep{zhao2017infovae}.
-The derivation in \citep{tolstikhin2017wasserstein} is of particular relevance because it allows us to describe an informative model $p_\theta(x,z)$ as the one minimizing the transport cost between the original and generated data.